daniilgri/react-labs-app/README.md

 SKIP_PREFLIGHT_CHECK=true
 ```

 Move to server directory:

 ```
 cd server
 ```

 Make another .env file in server directory with following constants:

 ```
 DB_URL=your db your for firebase
 ```

+Then go to your firebase console, move to Service account, in there click on Generate new private key.
+Rename that file to secretKey.json and put it inside server directory.

 ## Running in development mode